avkhozov/Minion-Backend-MongoDB/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2019 by Emiliano Bruni.
+This software is Copyright (c) 2019 by Emiliano Bruni, Andrey Khozov.

 This is free software, licensed under: